cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 ~~~~
 {:cddl #annotate-size title="Annotation for size in bytes"}

-(FIXME: In the CDDL tool, the target must be a byte string for now.)

 When applied to an unsigned integer, the `.size` annotation restricts
 the range of that integer by giving a maximum number of bytes that
 should be needed in a computer representation of that unsigned integer.